 Who is more committed?
 (Answer: the pig.)
 And how do you get the level of commitment from your own workforce?

-Less than 15% of employees worldwide are engaged at work, according to Gallup’s State of the American Workplace report.
+Less than 15% of employees worldwide are engaged at work.
 Engaged workers are the lifeblood of a profitable and successful organization.

 What’s an Engaged Employee?